Project

 • Public health data pipelines for BRFSS, EPA AirData, ACS, SVI, and CDC PLACES context

-• Render/Vercel deployment profile with release-artifact checksum verification
+• Render/Vercel deployment profile with real-20260508-xgboost-shap model-bundle verification and public-evidence-20260508-community-context evidence-bundle verification